Updated September 29, 2015

 It is an offence to allow any prohibited material into the Storm Drainage System.
 Examples of prohibited materials include: soil, waste, animal waste, fecal matter, cooking oils, greases, gasoline, motor oil, transmission fluids, solvents, paint, cement, sawdust, yard waste, pesticides, biomedical waste, hazardous waste, soaps, odorous materials, detergents and water from hot tubs.

 Directing storm drainage

 Downspouts and eaves troughs must not terminate within 2 metres of a surface drainage facility (unless located in a side yard) or a street, which includes alleys and lanes.
-Further information regarding directing of downspouts can be found in the Community Standards Bylaw 5M2004.
+Further information regarding directing of downspouts can be found in our Community Standards Bylaw.

 Surface drainage facilities